 Quadra and Cortes Islands may bask in the highlight of regular ferry service but there are numerous other islands and islets that surround them.
 Read, Maurelle, Sonora, Stuart, East & West Redonda, East & West Thurlow and the Rendezvous Islands are the most significant of the Outer Islands.
 These islands and the intricate waterways that weave between them are home to resourceful and hardy people.
 Fish farms, fishing and kayak lodges, homesteaders and logging camps are dotted throughout them.

-Services Groceries and postal service are available on Read Island (Surge Narrows), West Redonda (Refuge Cove), West Thurlow (Blind Channel), and Stuart (Big Bay).
+Groceries are available at West Redonda (Refuge Cove), West Thurlow (Blind Channel), and Stuart (Big Bay).
 Surge Narrows is home to Canada's only floating post office.

 With snowcapped mountains and deep inlets fed by tumbing glaciers as a , the scenery to be found in the Outer Islands is arguably some of the most impressive on the BC coast.
 The recreation possibilities here are endless and of an unrivalled calibre.

 Sportfishing with sleak silver fish slicing through the emerald waters; sea kayking among calm protected channels and exquisite islets, with boiling tidal rapids for the more adventureous;Divers are attracted to the high concentration of marine life in the protected waters of Surge Narrows Park and Octopus Islands Marine Park.
 Sports fishing enthusiasts troll for the mighty tyee.